kiba/Writings/for_science/timeline.md

 September 21, 2015 - Chapter 21 - The first newly built Cylon, Gamma One Seven Seven is unveiled to the public.
 September 21, 2015 - Chapter 21 - Delta discovered a new 'relationship change' in Archer, Rose, and Sasaki.
 September 21, 2015 - Chapter 21 - Delta met Director Polendina and his daughter, Penny Polendina.
+September 25, 2015 - Chapter 22 - Archer and Sasaki watched a technology demonstration for a new rocket engine derived from Colonial technology using dust-infused tylium.